Designing Resilient Cities

 11 Principles of Resilient Urban Design

 Planning to effectively meet the conditions and realities of a post-carbon, climate responsible world will require a shift in our current understanding of what constitutes good urban design and planning.
-Many of the practices that we now take for granted, such as planning cities around automobile transportation, and zoning for single uses, will no longer be economically, environmentally, or culturally viable.
-To address the changes in urban design and planning, the following principles for resilient urban planning and design in a post-carbon, climate-responsive building environment may apply.
+Many of the practices that we now take for granted, such as planning cities around automobile transportation and zoning for single uses, will no longer be economically, environmentally, or culturally viable.
+To address the changes in urban design and planning, the following principles for resilient urban planning and design in a post-carbon, climate-responsive building context may apply.

 Under the 11 Resilient Urban Design Principles, resilient cities and neighborhoods will:

-- Embrace density, diversity and mix of uses, users, building types, and public spaces.
+- Embrace density, diversity, and mix of uses, users, building types, and public spaces.